sam22ridhi/mindmate/README.md

-Here is a shortened version of your MindMate README file:

----

 # MindMate: Your Personal Mental Health Companion

 ## Overview
-MindMate is a comprehensive mental health chatbot built with Streamlit and Azure OpenAI.It offers emotional support, practical advice, and resources through various therapist personas.
+MindMate is a comprehensive mental health chatbot built with Streamlit and Azure OpenAI.
+It offers emotional support, practical advice, and resources through various therapist personas.

 ## Features
 - **Interactive Chat**: Engage in supportive conversations.